 Getting business funding can be challenging, whether you’re looking for start-up funds or capital to expand your business.
 In addition, given the current state of innovation and rapid business setup, securing funds is getting tougher.
 Even though securing funding might be tough, it becomes easier if you’re willing to explore uncommon methods.
-To help you find the funding you need, I’ll be sharing with you some business funding methods that works at the moment.
+To help you find the funding you need, I’ll be sharing with you some business funding methods that work at the moment.

 Before I get into the details, there are some very important things you need to know.
 Sherry Gray in her article for Entrepreneur.com listed and explained 5 Business-Funding ‘Rules’ to Break.
 In brief, the 5 rules are: